 Timeline: approximately 2 weeks after Stage 1

-The petition will be accepted by the court.
-The court writes the hearing date and time onto the petition and returns it to the petitioning creditors.
-The hearing date is usually 4-8 weeks from when the court completes the details.
+If the petition is accepted by the court.
+The court sets the hearing date and time, writing this into the petition before returning it to the petitioning creditors.
+The hearing date is usually set 4-8 weeks from when the court completes the details.